GOP wins slim House majority, complicating ambitious agenda - Local News 8

 Instead, Democrats showed surprising resilience, holding on to moderate, suburban districts from Virginia to Minnesota and Kansas.
 The results could complicate House GOP leader Kevin McCarthy’s plans to become speaker as some conservative members have questioned whether to back him or have imposed conditions for their support.

+McCarthy celebrated his party having “officially flipped” the House on Twitter on Wednesday night, writing, “Americans are ready for a new direction, and House Republicans are ready to deliver.”

-President Joe Biden congratulated McCarthy on Wednesday night and said he is “ready to work with House Republicans to deliver results for working families.”
+Biden congratulated McCarthy, saying he is “ready to work with House Republicans to deliver results for working families.”

 “Last week’s elections demonstrated the strength and resilience of American democracy.
 There was a strong rejection of election deniers, political violence, and intimidation,” Biden said in a statement.
 “There was an emphatic statement that, in America, the will of the people prevails.”